Optimize assembly development

 - Potential increase plug-in execution length

-Further Guidance clarification is under development regarding specific details in optimizing assembly development, such as, how to merge separate plug-ins into a single assembly and suggestions to minimize the assembly size.
+Further Guidance clarification is under development regarding specific details in optimizing assembly development, such as, how to merge separate plug-ins into a single custom assembly and suggestions to minimize the assembly size.

 Consolidate Plug-ins or Custom Workflow Activities into a Single Assembly